-Automatic creation of components
+4.7.7 Automatic creation of components

-In case you have project with dozen of translation files, you might want to import all at once.
-This can be achieved using import_project or import_json.
+In case you have project with dozen of po files, you might want to import all at once.
+This can be achieved using import_project.

-First you need to create project which will contain all components and then it's just a matter of running import_project or import_json.
+First you need to create project which will contain all components and then it's just a matter of running import_project.